git/git.github.io/rev_news/drafts/edition-82.md

   they were probably OK.

   Meanwhile Peff also replied to Eric's patch wondering if "status messages like this go to stderr anyway".
-He said:
+He remarked that

   > in general our approach in Git is more "if it is the main
   > output of the program, it goes to stdout; if it is